ekatamel/applifting_blog/README.md

 ## API

 API endpoints for the frontend are defined in ApiController.php file.
-Routes for these endpoints are porvided in api.php.
+Routes for these endpoints are provided in api.php.

 API documentation is available at : https://app.swaggerhub.com/apis-docs/KATERINKAMELNICHUK/Blog/1.0.0

 ## Possible impovements

 -   Create article form - retrieving old image from previous request, if form validation fails (currently the user has to upload the same image again)
--   Enable outside registrations - currenty outside registration are disabled and only specified users can login
+-   Enable outside registrations - currenty outside registration are disabled and only existing registered users can login
 -   Implement nested comments
--   Add fulltext search of related articles based on the main keyword.
+-   Add fulltext search of related articles based on the main article keyword.
 Currenly keyword "cat" is hardcoded inside API URL (/articles/{keyword}) and fulltext search is done in articles title.
-As a potential future impovement, related articles could be retrieved dynamically based on article categories/tags
+As a potential future impovement, related articles could be retrieved dynamically based on article categories/tags keywords
 -   Adding admin homepage with statistics about user activity (number of blog posts, user engagement etc.)
 -   Implement articles sorting alphabetically or based on the date (https://blog.ekaterinamelnichuk.com/admin/articles)
 -   Disable voting on own comments

 ## Domain & hosting

-The website is hosted on Hostinger hosting provider (blog subdomain) on my personal domain ekaterinamelnichuk.com.
+The website is hosted on Hostinger hosting provider on my personal domain ekaterinamelnichuk.com (blog subdomain).

 ## Domain & hosting